Bertha Wilson: Early life

 Wilson was born in Kirkcaldy, Scotland, on September 18, 1923.
 She was the daughter of Archibald Wernham and Christina Noble.
-Wilson received a Master of Arts degree in philosophy from the University of Aberdeen in 1944.
+She received a Master of Arts degree in philosophy from the University of Aberdeen in 1944.
 In 1949, Bertha Wilson emigrated to Canada with her husband, Reverend John Wilson, a Presbyterian minister, whom she had married in 1945.
 The couple settled in Renfrew, Ontario, after John Wilson accepted a posting as a pastor.
-Bertha Wilson had personally felt quite small in her space, and had always dreamed in pursuit of philosophy.
 Three years later, in 1952, her husband became a naval chaplain during the Korean War, and she worked as a dental receptionist in Ottawa.
 In 1954, her husband was posted to Halifax, Nova Scotia and they both moved.

 Legal career

 In 1955, Wilson was admitted to Dalhousie University to study law, and three years later she completed her Bachelor of Laws degree (LLB), and was called to the bar of Nova Scotia.
 Wilson applied for and was accepted into a Master of Laws program at Harvard Law School, but chose not to attend.
 Wilson moved to Toronto and joined Osler, Hoskin & Harcourt in 1958, a year before she was called to the bar of Ontario, where she later became the firm's first female associate.
 In 1968, Wilson became Osler's first female partner.
 She founded the research department at Osler, which was the first of its kind in Canada, becoming a model for other research departments.

 Wilson was the first woman appointed to the Court of Appeal for Ontario in 1975.
 In March, 1982, she became the first woman appointed to the Supreme Court of Canada, nominated by Pierre Trudeau.
-Wilson retired from the court in January, 1991, and was elected a Fellow of the Royal Society of Canada, and in 1992, she was named Companion of the Order of Canada.
+Wilson retired from the court in January 1991, and was elected a Fellow of the Royal Society of Canada, and in 1992, she was named Companion of the Order of Canada.

-Wilson's noteworthy Supreme Court rulings include R v Morgentaler in 1988 (opinion striking down abortion law), R v Lavallée in 1990 (battered-wife syndrome as self-defence), Operation Dismantle v R in 1985 (judicial review), the minority decision in R v Stevens (1988) which was adopted later in R v Hess; R v Nguyen in 1990 (mens rea and statutory rape), Kosmopoulos v Constitution Insurance Co of Canada (piercing the "corporate veil"), the dissenting opinion in McKinney v University of Guelph in 1990 (mandatory retirement), Andrews v Law Society of British Columbia in 1989 (equality rights test), and Sobeys Stores Ltd v Yeomans in 1989 (interpretative authority of tribunals) which are among the foundational cases interpreting the Canadian Charter of Rights and Freedoms that was enacted in 1982, the year that she was appointed to the Supreme Court.
+Wilson's noteworthy Supreme Court rulings include R v Morgentaler in 1988 (concurring reasons striking down abortion law), R v Lavallée in 1990 (battered-wife syndrome as self-defence), Operation Dismantle v R in 1985 (concurring reasons on Charter standing and justiciability), the minority reasons in R v Stevens (1988) which were adopted later in R v Hess; R v Nguyen in 1990 (mens rea and statutory rape), Kosmopoulos v Constitution Insurance Co of Canada (piercing the corporate veil), the dissenting reasons in McKinney v University of Guelph in 1990 (mandatory retirement), Andrews v Law Society of British Columbia in 1989 (equality rights test), and Sobeys Stores Ltd v Yeomans in 1989 (interpretative authority of tribunals) which are among the foundational cases interpreting the Canadian Charter of Rights and Freedoms that was enacted in 1982, the year that she was appointed to the Supreme Court.